Inquisitor elegans

 Inquisitor elegans is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.

 Description

-The length of the shell attains 35 mm.
+Inquisitor elegans is a sharp conical shell with a broad, rounded subsutural ramp and a domed spire, with an average shell length of 50 mm.
+Classified as pseudomelatomid turrid snail are typically found in the north-western part of the Indian Ocean.
+Generally found in moderate depths between 50~200 m deep in sand.

 Distribution

 This species occurs in the Indian Ocean off Somalia.